Graduate Music Audition Requirements

 Opera

-Pre-screen required.
+Pre-screen required

 - All works are to be performed from memory.

-- Three arias in contrasting style and language
+- Three arias in contrasting style and language (an aria from an oratorio is optional)

 - Three art songs